 A Permanent home at Kellogg College, Oxford

 The National Resource Centre for Historical Dance is now housed at Kellogg College, Oxford.
-There is work to be done in cataloguing etc. before the collection fully opens, but it was with great pleasure and pride that the Early Dance Circle Committee announced the move at its AGM on 25 October 2014.
+It was with great pleasure and pride that the Early Dance Circle Committee announced the move at its AGM on 25 October 2014.
 Our gratitude goes to our previous Chair, Diana Cruickshank, and Secretary, Cathie Bowness, for their strenuous efforts over many years to negotiate a proper home for the NRCHD.

-In its new location, the resources of the NRCHD will be shelved and available to readers, on application, by January 2016.
-Over the coming two years it will be re-catalogued and integrated into the University of Oxford’s library database.
-The original catalogue is available on this website page in the next section.
+In its new location, the resources of the NRCHD are now shelved and available to readers, on application.
+Over the coming two years it will be re-catalogued and integrated into the University of Oxford’s library database SOLO.
+A catalogue, being regularly updated by Kellogg, is now available on a link in the next section.

 The Early Dance Circle look forward to a fruitful partnership with Kellogg College that will involve exciting developments.
 For example, the EDC Annual Lecture on Feb.
 19 2016 was given by Dr Christine Jackson, Senior Fellow at Kellogg’s.
-For more information see EDC Annual Lecture.
+For more information see Past EDC Annual Lectures.

 THE CURRENT CATALOGUE OF THE NRCHD

 It is possible to download a catalogue in PDF format.
-This catalogue is divided into five categories.
-In order to get any of them, please click in the relevant section:
+This catalogue is divided into five categories: Dance, Dress, Music, Reference and Social Context.